Ryvenay/AFP2/doc/functional_specification.md

 5. Prerequisite for a successful placing an order, is to provide accurate and real data at registration as well as at the Order Page.

+**The scope of the terms and conditions of use the online shop:**

+1. To use the service provided by the online store, the customer need to recognize these rules and accept them.

+2. The provided information in the registration form and Order Page should be truthful and current.
+If the customer provides incorrect or outdated information, in particular as regards to the personal data of the customer, the seller is not obliged to carry out orders.

+3. Seller shall take the necessary technical and organizational measures to prevent acquisition and modification data provided by the customer during registration and when ordering by unauthorized users.

 ## Privacy and Cookie Policy

 **Obligation to EU privacy laws, it is our responsibility to inform users about how we handle their personal data.
 For this reason we will provide a Privacy Policy and a Cookie Policy for users to read.
 In the functional specification it will be explained in details.**